Sharp Risk Bounds for Early-Stopping in Gaussian Linear Regression: Applications

 with probability at least $0.99-2\exp\pr{-0.1n}$ jointly over draws of the design matrix $\X$ and the noise $\xi$. \end{theorem} We prove \cref{thm:l1-all-combined} in \cref{subsec:proof-l1-all-combined}, where we also specify the constants of the first bound.
 As discussed above, because when $\X$ is Gaussian it has vanishing kernel width \citep[Proposition 1]{Raskutti2011}, both bounds are minimax optimal under weak scaling assumptions.
 Therefore, they cannot be improved upon beyond the constants and ESMD is minimax optimal, as is the LSE.

-Notice how the third potential in \cref{tab:l1-potentials} is an adjusted version of the hypentropy potential from \citet{Ghai2020}.
-With only a few changes to the potential, we closed the logarithmic gap from \eqref{eq:hyperbolic-entropy-rate} to \eqref{eq:l1-LSE-bound}; In particular, the key is that we \emph{square} the potential.
-The example for continuous-time mirror descent, where strong convexity is not required, is a natural smooth approximation of the absolute value function from \citet{Schmidt2007L1approximation} that is based on integrating the sigmoid function.
-Some example paths, and the risk along the optimization path are plotted in \cref{subsec:risk-along-optimization-path}.
+Notice how the third potential in \cref{tab:l1-potentials} is an adjusted version of the hypentropy potential from \cite{Ghai2020}.
+With a few changes to the potential, we closed the logarithmic gap from \eqref{eq:hyperbolic-entropy-rate} to \eqref{eq:l1-LSE-bound}; In particular, the key is that we \emph{square} the potential.
+The sigmoidal example in \cref{tab:l1-potentials} for continuous-time mirror descent, where strong convexity is not required, is a natural smooth approximation of the absolute value function from \cite{Schmidt2007L1approximation}.
+Some example paths using potentials from \cref{tab:l1-potentials}, and the risk along the optimization path, are in \cref{subsec:risk-along-optimization-path}.

 \paragraph{Computational-statistical trade-off.} As we can see in \cref{tab:l1-potentials}, the strong convexity parameter $\rho$ varies depending on the potential we use.
 For example, the strong convexity parameter $2(p-1)\leq 2/\log(d)$ of the squared $\ell_p$-norm vanishes logarithmically as $d\to\infty$.
 However, the Moreau envelope-based potential showcases that this is not necessary.
 Importantly, the stopping time from \cref{thm:in-sample-risk-bound} behaves as $T\asymp 1/\rho$, ignoring all other dependencies.
-Hence, whether (and how fast) the strong convexity parameter vanishes determines the computational cost of achieving minimax optimality with the given potentials, and thus the squared $\ell_p$-norm is not necessarily the best candidate.
-Generally, we can improve the constant $c_a$ arbitrarily close to $1$ from above by paying in a smaller strong convexity parameter.
+Hence, whether (and how fast) the strong convexity parameter vanishes determines the bound on the computational cost of achieving minimax optimality with the given potentials.
+Thus, the squared $\ell_p$-norm is not necessarily the best candidate.
+Generally, we can improve the constant $c_a$ arbitrarily close to $1$ from above by paying in a smaller $\rho$.